RasaHQ/rasa/docs/interactive_learning.rst

 reviews!) so we select that action.

 Now we can keep talking to the bot for as long as we like to create a longer conversation.
-At any point you can press ``Ctrl-C`` and the bot will write provide you with exit options, e.g. writing the created conversations as stories to a file.
+At any point you can press ``Ctrl-C`` and the bot will provide you with exit options, e.g. writing the created conversations as stories to a file.
 Make sure to combine the dumped story with your original training data for the next training.